Sydney University Australian National Football Club: History

 The next stint in the top flight was between 1962 and 1968, and then reserve grade only in 1969-70.
 Then there was involvement in the Sydney District Football Association (the word "District" was later dropped from the title) between 1971 and 1987.
 In the competition's inaugural season, the side contested an "all student" grand final against the University of New South Wales, but despite managing the same number of scoring shots as the opposition, they went under by 25 points.
 Another grand final appearance against the same adversaries in 1977 brought a similar result.

 Sydney University's first SFA premiership arrived in 1981 after a 10.14 (74) to 9.12 (68) grand final defeat of St Ives, but the following year brought disappointment with a 42-point defeat at the hands of the same opponents.

 After consecutive flags in 1986 (a 16-point defeat of Manly-Warringah) and 1987 (by 62 points over Bankstown Sports) the side was ready for a 3rd stint at the SFL.
 After a wooden spoon in 1988, the students began to make steady progress.

 By 1992, under the expert guidance of former Sydney Swans stalwart Rod Carter, the Students were ready to take a serious tilt at the flag, and after finishing as minor premiers they qualified to meet reigning premiers North Shore in the premiership decider and won by 65 points.
 Final scores were Sydney University 18.16 (124) to North Shore 8.11 (59.
 After dropping to 5th in 1993, the side moved to 8th position (out of 10) in 1994, before returning to the SFA.
 After taking a couple of season to find their feet, the Students contested every grand final bar one between 1997 and 2001, although they were only ultimately able to secure 2 premierships.

+Concurrently, the Sydney University Women’s AFL Club, one of the inaugural clubs of the Sydney Women’s Australian Football League, was established in 2000.
+Named ‘The Bombers', the women’s side achieved immediate success, capturing premierships in 2001 and 2007.

+The 2010s saw The Bombers dominate the league, winning premierships in 2013 and 2014.
+This successful period was complemented by the rise of future stars like Stephanie Walker and Nicola Barr, who won the AFL Sydney Women’s Rising Star awards and later the Mostyn Medals.
+Moreover, Barr, Walker, Erin McKinnon, and Isabella Rudolph were drafted to the GWS Giants in the inaugural AFLW draft in 2016, with Barr being the first overall pick.